 According to the Insurance Risk Management Institute (IRMI), the definition of professional liability is “a type of liability coverage designed to protect traditional professionals (i.e., accountants and attorneys) and quasi-professionals (i.e., real estate brokers and consultants) against liability incurred as a result of errors and omissions in performing their professional services.”
 So, these are economic and financial occurrences.

 Professional Liability is designed to cover economic and financial exposures out arising out of a consultant’s or professionals’ errors and omissions in performing their professional services.
 In aviation, it is important to consider those services that we offer that are advice or counsel.
 It’s not providing a service like maintaining/repairing an aircraft or fueling an aircraft.
+Safeguard your aviation products with comprehensive Liability Insurance from Aeris.
+Tailored policies for manufacturers and suppliers.
 It is not selling a product like fuel or parts.
 It is the advice that is provided.

 Aircraft brokers and aviation consultants that provide advice or counsel as part of their business, also have a professional liability exposure.
 A professional liability policy (errors and omissions policy) is important for most businesses to consider if they’re providing advice or counsel in their professional capacity.